ThomasVanPoucke/AI/README.md

 You can side-load this app to a Windows 10 installation (phone or desktop).
 Cortana needs to be enabled.

 Once you've clicked the button to start listening she will start to respond.
-She will listen continuously and check if anything you say is something she needs to respond to.
+She will check continuously if she needs to respond to something you said.
-She uses a constrained list of things on which she will respond.
-Because the list of things on which she will respond is limited her speech recognition abilities are better than Cortana.
+She has a constrained list of sentences on which she reponds.
+Because this list is limited her speech recognition abilities are better than Cortana.

-I've already added some things on which she will respond:
+I've already added responses for these sentences:
 <ul>
 <li>Hello Sara, How are you?</li>
 <li>I love your companie.</li>